SFU-CMPT-201/a2-pub/README.md

 make sure that you are using `nvim`, and use the analysis results as part of our grading.
 So make sure you always use `nvim` for this and all future assignments.

-Also, make sure that you record your entire work sessions using `record`.
-You need to run the command in the repo directory for this assignment (where you have this `README.md` file).
+Also, make sure that you record your entire work session(s) using `record`.
+You need to first go to this assignment's repo directory (where you have this `README.md` file) and then enter `record`.
+Check that you see `[recording]` at your prompt.
 Don't forget to run `exit` when you want to stop.

 ### Using Bash